 Facilities

-Olmsted Falls City School District currently encompasses five school buildings, a central office building and a transportation facility, along with surrounding grounds, athletic fields and playgrounds.
-This page contains the latest information and updates on Olmsted Falls City School District facilities, maintenance and future planning.
+Olmsted Falls City School District currently encompasses five school buildings, a central administration building and a transportation facility, along with surrounding grounds, athletic fields and playgrounds.
+This page contains the latest information and updates on Olmsted Falls City School District facilities and future planning.
 Keeping our community informed is a priority to the district.
 Community members with questions about any of our school facilities and grounds are encouraged to contact (440) 427-6000.

 OFCS Facilities News & Information